Properties of Ammonia

 1. Uses of Ammonia in Fertilizers

 Around 90 per cent of the ammonia which is produced tends to get used up in fertilizers to help in sustaining the production of food for the population of the world.
 When food crops are produced naturally, it depletes the supplies of the soil nutrients.
 For maintaining the health of the crops, farmers depend on fertilizers for keeping their soils better and productive.
-Also, fertilizers tend to help in increasing the level of the essential nutrients such as selenium, zinc and boron the food crops.
+Also, fertilizers tend to help in increasing the level of essential nutrients such as selenium, zinc and boron in the food crops.

 2. Uses of Ammonia in several Household Cleaning Products

-Ammonia is used as an ingredient or on its own in several household products used for cleaning many household surfaces such as sinks, toilets, tubs, tiles, kitchen countertops, etc. Ammonia is effective also in breaking down the stains from vegetable oils, animal fats, or any sorts of household grime or cooking grease.
+Ammonia is used as an ingredient or on its own in several household products used for cleaning many household surfaces such as sinks, toilets, tubs, tiles, kitchen countertops, etc. Ammonia is effective also in breaking down stains from vegetable oils, animal fats, or any sort of household grime or cooking grease.
 Since ammonia tends to evaporate faster, it is often used to clean glasses and, in turn, help in preventing streaking.

 3. Uses of Ammonia in Industries and Manufacturing

 Ammonia tends to absorb significant amounts of heat from its surroundings when it is used in the form of refrigerant and air-conditioning equipment.